FDA Declares Popular Alt-Medicine Kratom an Opioid - Slashdot

 if you go to a doctor and he just happens to find a vitamin deficiency that's not causing an illness he will recommend changing your diet because that promotes long term health and only prescribe a supplement if that fails

-If your doctor is having you follow up constantly prescribing medications that you would need to be on for the rest
+If your doctor is having you follow up constantly prescribing medications that you would need to be on for the rest of your life instead of trying to find a way for you live without medication then you are very sick (maybe diabetes) or you need a second opinion.

 FDA has a purpose